-The purpose of the special meeting is to consider and vote upon a proposal to approve the acquisition of Cobalt by WellPoint pursuant to the plan of merger included in the Agreement and Plan of Merger, dated as of June 3, 2003, among Cobalt, WellPoint and Crossroads Acquisition Corp.
+The purpose of the special meeting is to consider and vote upon a proposal to approve the acquisition of Cobalt by WellPoint pursuant to the plan of merger included in the Agreement and Plan of Merger, dated as of June 3, 2003, as amended, among Cobalt, WellPoint and Crossroads Acquisition Corp.
+Under Wisconsin law, approval of the merger by the Wisconsin Office of the Commissioner of Insurance must be obtained before the plan of merger may be submitted to you for approval.